itssidhere/AIACTR/README.md

 3) Projects section to display the list of currently active projects of the college

-4) Review section to collect reviews of student for Canteen etc
+4) Review section to collect reviews of students for Canteen etc